top of page

 While it’s easy to get hung up on the numbers on the scale, it’s equally important to recognize non-scale victories.
 That said, I'm not a big proponent of the overused word "celebrate."
 Let's recognize and acknowledge improvements in your body composition and health that aren’t necessarily reflected by your weight.

 For example, you might have increased your muscle mass or lost inches around your waist.
 These are indicators of progress in improving your body composition and health, even if your weight remains stable due to simultaneous fat loss and muscle gain.
-That's why it's essential to take waist and body fat measurements twice a month.
-I require that of all my clients.
-No exceptions.

-And make sure you track these changes and wins in your food diary or journal.
+Make sure you track these changes and wins in your food diary or journal.

 2. The Hidden Impact of Stress on Weight